GR1MR34P3R-1/AiDetectorBypassX-BETA/README.md

 - This program is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## Have a Great Day! 🌟
-- 🌟 Have fun exploring the capabilities of ChatBotTurbo3.5-V2 and enjoy interacting with the Discord bot!
+- 🌟 Have fun exploring the capabilities of AiDetectorBypassX-BETA and enjoy interacting with the Discord bot!
 If you have any questions or need assistance, don't hesitate to reach out. 😊